axtk/axtk.github.io/x/fractal_nodejs_web_app_design.md

 Each entry point in `/src/entries` exports an Express Router (or a similar self-contained unit, if it's not an Express app) in `server.ts` or `server/index.ts`.
 With this convention, the tech stack behind the Express Router doesn't matter much to the app.
 This makes entry points easily pluggable (and unpluggable) in the app server code inside `/src/server`.

-Each entry point replicates the basic structure of the app (as mentioned in the *Key points* section) and can contain the same set of subdirectories as `src`: `server`, `utils`, `types`, `ui`.
+Each entry point replicates the basic structure of the app (as mentioned in the *Key points* section) and can contain the same set of subdirectories as `/src`: `server`, `utils`, `types`, `ui`.
 The recurrence of the same file structure across different parts of the app helps with both reading the code as well as with decision making while writing the code.

 ### `ui` or `client`